Dark Age (novel): Plot

-Victra has mercenary Figment kidnap Lyria and Volga.
+Victra has the mercenary, Figment, kidnap Lyria and Volga.
 In the wake of their shuttle's crash, Ephraim, Pax and Electra are captured by Sefi's Obsidians.
 Sefi has been fatally poisoned by Atalantia, and she needs Volga, revealed to be Ragnar's daughter, as her heir to realize her dream of an Obsidian homeland on Mars.
-She plans to barter the children for Volga and Lyria.
+She plans to barter the children for Volga.
 With Ephraim's guidance, Sefi's Obsidians capture many of Mars' helium mines from Quicksilver.
-After a celebratory dragon hunt, the mysterious Obsidian Volsung Fá and the true Ascommani of the Kuiper Belt surprise Ephraim, killing the popular Obsidian Freihild and framing Sefi.
-Her people begin to turn against her.
+After a celebratory dragon hunt, the mysterious Obsidian Volsung Fá and the Ascommani—Obsidians who lived outside the society's control—of the Kuiper Belt surprise Ephraim, killing the popular young Obsidian Freihild, who had been sleeping with Sefi's husband, and framing Sefi as having done it out of jealousy.
+Freihild's death sparks widespread discontent for Sefi's rule.

-Above Mars, the Ascomanni attack Victra's flagship Pandora to find Volga, framing Sefi.
+Above Mars, the Ascomanni attack Victra's flagship Pandora to find Volga, attempting to frame Sefi for the attack.
 Many onboard are killed, but Victra, Volga, Lyria and Figment crash on Mars.
 Fearing Sefi's imminent downfall, Ephraim escapes the Obsidians with Pax and Electra.
 Not trusting the Republic after Publius' coup, Pax suggests they seek out Victra.
 Figment dies from wounds sustained in the crash, but a mysterious parasitic device detaches from her and enters Lyria.
 Victra gives birth to a son, Ulysses.
-Harmony's Red Hand track the group, brutally kill Ulysses, and capture Victra and Volga.
+Harmony's Red Hand track the group, brutally kill the newborn Ulysses, and capture Victra and Volga.
 With the help of the device, Lyria infiltrates the Red Hand base, freeing Victra, Volga, and many enslaved prisoners.
 Lyria and Victra feed Harmony to pitvipers.
 To defeat the Red Hand, Lyria seeks help from Mars' civilians, who arrive after Pax boosts Lyria's distress call.
 Pax and Ephraim lead the response, ending the threat of the Red Hand.
-Victra reunites with Electra and Pax and Volga stops Victra from killing Ephraim.
+Victra reunites with Electra and Pax, though Volga has to stop Victra from killing Ephraim.

 Ephraim, knowing both Sefi and Volsung Fá seek Volga, returns to Olympia to warn Sefi of her servant Xenophon's duplicity.
-Xenophon admits to being an agent of Atlas and Fá and has manipulated the male Obsidians to turn on Sefi.
+Xenophon admits to being an agent of Atlas and Fá, as well as having manipulated the male Obsidians to turn on Sefi.
 Fá arrives, declares himself father of Ragnar and Sefi and challenges Sefi to a duel, killing her.
 Fá orders Ephraim's execution, but Ephraim triggers a bomb designed by Pax, killing Xenophon.
 Fá survives and kills Ephraim, then unleashes the Obsidians to brutalize Martian cities.